 Under the current system, under-construction properties would attract a GST of 18%, which shall be applicable only to two-thirds of the property cost.
 The remaining one-third of the property shall be considered value of the land, and proportionate costs deducted towards transfer of such land.
 This essentially means that the effective tax shall be 12% (excluding stamp and registration charges), primarily because the builders/developers would now be able to avail input tax credits.
 A range of varied taxes - from Customs Duty, Central Sales Tax, octroi, excise duty, entry tax, etc. would be streamlined into one uniform tax.
 With ITC available on construction materials such as steel and cement, developers can pass on this tax benefit to the customers, thus, calling for a minor 1-3% reduction in the overall property price.
 An overhaul of the logistics sector and reduced prices in that industry too would augment the performance and stability of the real estate market.

-As with anything that is too good to be true and is a catch, so is the case with the impact of GST on the real estate sector.
+As with anything that is too good to be true and is a catch, so is the case with the impact of GST on the real estate sector or GST on flat purchase.
 Subsumed taxes and transparency in transactions in this sector are the biggest takeaways from GST having arrived in the centre stage of India’s economy.
 With a single tax regime that no more recognizes a distinction between material cost and labour cost as was the norm under the erstwhile tax regime, builders no longer have the incentive to manipulate and conceal related information from the buyers or the tax authorities.

 Developers though, would not be granted the option of availing input tax credit for ready-to-move-flats, or even for flats that are nearing completion (that is, constructed about 90% or so).
 Home buyers thus, may in fact, have to pay 3-4% more on purchase of ready-to-move-in properties, as, even without considering VAT, service tax and other charges under the calculation head, the GST rate of 12% on under-construction property seems to slightly higher than what used to be imposed before.
 However, no GST applicability on ready-to-move properties also means buyers do not have to pay any tax.